STORIES

 ‘He Says I’d Be of No Use Without a Uterus’: When Men Control Women’s Access to Lifesaving Care in Egypt

-The hidden crisis of women denied agency over their bodies—by husbands, doctors, and the law.
+The hidden crisis of women denied agency over their bodies in Egypt—by husbands, doctors, and the law.
 Photo: Middle East Eye

 In Blockaded Gaza, Women Face a Growing Crisis of Period Poverty